-Scholarship NewsReport sales and corporate donations have enabled CHECS to endow two¬†annual scholarships:
+Scholarship NewsReport sales and corporate donations have enabled CHECS to endow three¬†annual scholarships:

 2. The Dr. Polley Ann McClure Scholarship awarding $1,000 a year to an undergraduate student in the Management Information Systems program in the McCombs School of Business at the University of Texas Austin.

-The 2013 reports, CIO Roles and Responsibility and Technology Leadership reports, are ready for distribution.
+The 2014 reports, CIO Roles and Responsibility and Technology Leadership reports, are ready for distribution.
 We are excited about this year’s studies.
-The first CIO Roles and Responsibility survey was conducted a decade ago and this year’s report will look at possible trends and changes that have occurred in the last 10 years.
+The first CIO Roles and Responsibility survey was conducted in 2003 and this year’s report will look at trends and changes that have occurred in the last 11 years.

-The Higher Education Technology Leadership (TL) report, over 80 pages, contains information on those people most likely to succeed the higher education CIO in the future.¬† The report includes, but is not limited to the demographics of the TL, their career plans, activities they are undertaking to prepare for that future, and their perspective on the CIO job.
-The report also contains opinions on the CIO job from the CIO and the IMT.
-The Higher Education Technology Leadership study is a longitudinal study of the individual in the next organizational layer down from the higher education CIO.¬† The study was begun in 2009 and has been conducted five times since then.
+The Higher Education Technology Leadership (TL) report contains information on those people most likely to succeed the higher education CIO in the future.¬† The report includes the demographics of the TL, their career plans, activities they are undertaking to prepare for that future, and their perspective on the CIO job.
+The report also contains opinions on CIO job requirements¬†from the CIO and the IMT.
+The Higher Education Technology Leadership study is a longitudinal study of the individual in the next organizational layer down from the higher education CIO.¬† The study was begun in 2009 and has been conducted six times since then.
 The report provides longitudinal data on a variety of questions to show trend data.¬†

 - Available for $35 for an individual report¬†or $100 for a higher-education institution site license.
-The site license allows you to share the report with every employee at the institution.
+The site license allows you to share the report with every employee at the institution and gives the institution recognition as a CHECS sponsor.

 We are now offering this critical service* to help technology leaders refine and define their strengths, attributes and achievements.
 A resume may be the most important document which represents the sum of your career.
 The job search should not be the test for how it represents you.
 Using more than 30 years experience as a leader and more than a decade as a technology executive, Dr. Wayne Brown will review your resume for substance, style and the appropriateness key for a senior information technology role.